vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 Shipping provider is an aggregator that provides us one or more shipping methods.
 It is also an integration, one provider component always means one 3rd party provider of shipping.

 To give you the best developer experience, we delegate whole logic of selecting shipping method to the dedicated component called **VsfShippingProvider.vue**.
 It takes care of:
-- Loading and showing available shipping methods
+- Loading and displaying available shipping methods
 - Loading currently picked shipping method
 - Picking and configuring shipping method